Lucas-C/dotfiles_and_notes/misc/ElasticSearch.md

     indices.fielddata.cache.size: 25%
     # used mainly when sorting on or faceting on a field - expensive to build, so its recommended to have enough memory to allocate it

+    disable sniffing on clients # this caused us some NoNodeAvailableExceptions in VSCT, combined with a client minor version mismatch

 ## Aggregates (formerly facets)